UK show tackles tough task: define "postmodernism"

 Warhol and Jeff Koons are among the artists who drew attention to the world's obsession with the commercial value of art, including their own.

-Next to Warhol's Dollar Sign stands Koons's silver-colored bust of French King Louis XIV, described by the Daily Telegraph as "a glittering totem of capitalist kitsch."
+Next to Warhol's Dollar Sign stands Koons's silver-coloured bust of French King Louis XIV, described by the Daily Telegraph as "a glittering totem of capitalist kitsch".

 And nearby, novelist Martin Amis's words appear: "Money doesn't mind if we say it's evil, it goes from strength to strength."